api3dao/old-api3-docs/request-response-protocol/3-10-request.md

 ## Request outcomes

-A request made to an Airnode has four possible outcomes:
+A request made to an Airnode has three possible outcomes:

 ### 1. Fulfill

 If the node encountered no errors at any step, it calls the `fulfill()` method that will call back the method `fulfillFunctionId` at `fulfillAddress` to deliver `data` and 0 as the `statusCode`.

 If the node encountered an error, it will do the same, but `statusCode` will be non-0, indicating to the client that the request failed (see [this](https://github.com/api3dao/airnode/tree/master/packages/node#behaviour) for details).
-The client can then handle this error as it sees fit (e.g., ignore it, make a request to an alternative provider, etc.).
+The client can then handle this error as it sees fit (e.g., ignore it, make a request to an alternative provider, etc.)

 ### 2. Fail